Main Article Content

 Medical students, Prehypertension, Risk factors, Kingdom of Saudi Arabia

-Objective: Prehypertension is a risk factor for hypertension and other cardiovascular diseases.
+Background: Prehypertension is a risk factor for hypertension and other cardiovascular diseases.
 Determining its prevalence and associated risk factors in young populations may indicate appropriate preventive measures.
-We estimated prehypertension prevalence and risks among healthy medical and paramedical students.
+The authors estimated prehypertension prevalence and risks among healthy medical and paramedical students.

 Conclusions: Sex was the strongest prehypertension predictor.
 Efforts should be directed at other modifiable risk factors, such as obesity and smoking, to reduce prehypertension risk.
 Screening for prehypertension and advocating lifestyle modifications in young people is highly recommended to decrease progression to hypertension.